kimwoolina/llm_pjt/README.md

-#
+# WeatherNow
-A chatbot website that leverages **OpenAI's GPT model** and the **KMA (Korea Meteorological Administration) API** to provide real-time weather information.
-Users can input weather-related queries on the website, and the chatbot fetches the latest weather data through the KMA API to provide real-time responses.
+A **dynamic AI-powered platform** that leverages **OpenAI's GPT model** and the **Korea Meteorological Administration (KMA) API** to provide not only real-time weather data but also versatile responses based on user queries.
+The platform offers both a chatbot interface for direct user interaction and API services for weather data retrieval.
+Users can query weather conditions, and the system will fetch the latest data from the KMA API and provide real-time, context-aware responses.

 <br>